leykunget/r-training-semera/readme.md

-# R training organized by NDMC and RDMC at Semera
+# Basic R training organized by Afar PHI RDMC and NDMC at Semera

 **Authors:** [Leykun Getaneh](https://github.com/leykunget)

-Welcome to the **R Training at Semera** repository!
+Welcome to the **Basic R Training** repository!
 This repository contains all the slides and materials for the R training program conducted by NDMC.
 The training covers key topics.

 ---